 Letters of recommendation should be emailed directly to anne.turner [at] mcgill.ca (Anne Turner) from your referees and not included in your application package.
 All reference letters must be received by the deadline date.
 They may be sent anytime prior to this deadline as well.

 Before the internship: Award applicants are expected to prepare extensively for their internship in order to ensure their success.
-This includes mandatory attendance to a number of preparation sessions offered by the University.
+This includes mandatory attendance to a number of preparation sessions.

 After the internship: Award recipients are expected to give back to the McGill community by sharing their internship experience with Faculty, staff, award donors, and students.
 You will be asked to participate in presentations, contribute to Faculty of Arts publications, act as a resource to future interns, and provide feedback on your overall internship experience.

-Award funds are usually disbursed in mid to late July.
+Award funds are issued in two disbursements in mid-June and mid-July.
 Students must be able to cover costs prior to award payment.